AndrewVos/garrison/README.md

 of servers, mostly on EC2.

-The idea behind it is that most people just need a few bash scripts to be run on a lot of servers, and don't want to mess around with larger scale Cloud Auto Scaling solutions.
+The idea behind it is that most people just need a few bash scripts to be run on a lot of servers, and don't want to mess around with larger scale "Cloud" solutions.

 # Installation